Nervous banks hold back Europe's revival strategy

 The ECB has lent European banks an unprecedented 1 trillion euros of cheap money over three years but banks have consistently parked roughly three-quarters of the money at the ECB overnight, instead of issuing loans.

-Companies in Britain and France are turning to a grassroots system known as crowd funding, where entrepreneurs publicize projects online to try to win backers.
+Companies in Britain and France are turning to a grassroots system known as crowd funding, where entrepreneurs publicise projects online to try to win backers.

 One website, Funding Circle, was set up in response to the credit freeze following the 2008-2009 financial crisis.
 It allows people to lend directly to small firms in Britain.